carfro/phd_collection_TEMP/README.md

 **This is a temporary repository to showcase some of the Python scripts that I've written for my PhD work.**
-**They will be published in separate repos with more complete documentation on GitLab soon,** **but I wanted to make them available for a potential employer to see.**
+**They will be published in separate repos with more complete documentation on GitLab soon,** **but I wanted to make them available for a potential employer to see now.**

 The repository contains a collection of scripts (and input files for completeness) used to run DFT calculations with Quantum ESPRESSO (QE) on HPC clusters using the SLURM job scheduler.